iman-sami/iman-sami/README.md

 <h1 align="center"> Hi 👋,I am Iman Sami! </h1>

- <p>- <i>A comp-sci undergraduate student and a aspiring software developer with good problem-solving skills.
-Able to perform well in a team.
+ <p>- <i>A comp-sci undergraduate student and an aspiring software developer with good problem-solving skills, Able to perform well in a team.
 Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.
 Also regularly write technical content and articles for various popular tech sites.</i></p>

  ## ⚡🙋‍♂️ About Me